What Are The 4 Types Of Workplace Violence

 Here the aggressor is a customer, client, patient, or visitor who becomes violent while receiving services.
 This is common in healthcare, retail, hospitality, and social services.
 A frustrated patient might lash out at a nurse, or an angry diner could threaten a server.

 Prevention hinges on de‑escalation training, clear service policies, and environmental design.
-To give you an idea, arranging waiting areas to minimize crowding, providing staff with discreet alarm devices, and posting visible signs about zero‑tolerance for abuse can deter escalation.
+Here's one way to look at it: arranging waiting areas to minimize crowding, providing staff with discreet alarm devices, and posting visible signs about zero‑tolerance for abuse can deter escalation.

 Type 3: Worker‑on‑Worker